invokerqwer/duwenjie.github.io/_pages/about.md

 *  (2024.05) Successfully defended the doctoral dissertation.
 <!--*  (2024.04) One paper  are accepted in JACS (Excellent journal in all areas of chemistry).-->

-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

 ![8837569](https://github.com/invokerqwer/duwenjie.github.io/assets/37833843/8848a837-62ab-4a9b-a1e1-6fa067a46774)Selected Papers
 ======
 *  Spatiotemporal Pattern of Greenhouse Gas Emissions in China’s Wastewater Sector and Pathways towards Carbon Neutrality. ***Nature Water***,2023.(Nature 子刊)